-Deadman Lake Vineyard is located between Oliver and Osoyoos, British Columbia.
-Situated on the western side of the valley this vineyard lies 100 meters south-west of Deadman Lake and roughly 1200 meters north of the renown Spotted Lake.
-The terrain is rich in minerals, sulphur and natural elements in heavy concentration, exclusive to the Okanagan valley and evident in CUT wines.
-Sustainable farming methods are implemented here and this vineyard honors a zero pesticides, zero herbicides, and zero artificial fertilizer policy.
-Safely sustained - naturally farmed.
+Established in 2005, Deadman Lake Vineyard is located between Oliver and Osoyoos, British Columbia.
+Situated on the western side of the Okanagan Valley, this vineyard lies 100 metres southwest of Deadman Lake and 1,200 meters north of the famed Spotted Lake.
+The terrain is complex and rich in minerals, which become evident in our wines.
+We only use sustainable farming techniques.
+No synthetic pesticides.
+No herbicides.
+No synthetic fertilizers.
+Naturally farmed – and safely sustained for generations to come.

 Spotted Lake is one of many Okanagan attractions.
 Known as KLILUK to First Nations, Spotted Lake has long been recognized and preserved as a sacred cultural and medicinal site.